lisawilliams/community/readme.md

 ## Hors Categorie

 *More to come here.
 Do you have anything to add?
-Recipes and existential questions belong in this section.*
+Recipes and existential questions belong in this section.
+These are the high mountains, the difficult to scale problems.
+Let's not just ignore them.
+Let us gaze upon their majesty, or shiver in their icy shadow as our mood suits us.*

+Melody Kramer's "[What's the point of local?](http://melodykramer.github.io/2015/05/20/whats-the-point-of-local/)" asks why have local stations at all.
+This is an existential question for every local or regional publication.
+In the age of the web, tiered distribution models where local outlets rebroadcast/reprint material from a national source are unlikely to be defensible: users can go straight to the source, eliminating the middleman.
+So local businesses must have something of value to local audiences that is not easily reproduced by faraway, more centralized organizations who may be able to do so with greater resources or at a lower cost, or both.
+So what is that, anyway?
+More on this later.